0xprinc/checks-while-hacks/README.md

 3. Implementation should be consistent with the documentation, whats written in docs should be implemented in the contract.
 4. Are any unbounded loops/arrays used that can cause DoS?
 (SWC-128)
 5. Always remember there is present a discontinuity in the formula for division in solidity.
+6. TO avoid division while in an equation, transfer the denominator to the other side to make it a multiplication.
-6. Use `block.timestamp` only for long intervals.
+7. Use `block.timestamp` only for long intervals.
 (SWC-116)
-7. Don't use block.number for elapsed time.
+8. Don't use block.number for elapsed time.
 (SWC-116)
-8. Do not update the length of an array while iterating over it.
+9. Do not update the length of an array while iterating over it.
-9. Don't use `blockhash()`, etc for randomness.
+10. Don't use `blockhash()`, etc for randomness.
 (SWC-120)
-10. Are signatures protected against replay with a nonce and `block.chainid`?
+11. Are signatures protected against replay with a nonce and `block.chainid`?
 (SWC-121)
-11. Ensure all signatures use EIP-712.
+12. Ensure all signatures use EIP-712.
 (SWC-117 SWC-122)
-12. Output of `abi.encodePacked()` shouldn't be hashed if using >2 dynamic types.
+13. Output of `abi.encodePacked()` shouldn't be hashed if using >2 dynamic types.
 Prefer using `abi.encode()` in general.
 (SWC-133)
-13. Don't use any arbitrary data while using the assembly.
+14. Don't use any arbitrary data while using the assembly.
 (SWC-127)
-14. Don't assume a specific ETH balance.
+15. Don't assume a specific ETH balance.
 (SWC-132)
-15. Private data isn't private, it can be accessed.
+16. Private data isn't private, it can be accessed.
 (SWC-136)
-16. Updating a struct/array in memory won't modify it in storage.
+17. Updating a struct/array in memory won't modify it in storage.
-17. Never shadow state variables.
+18. Never shadow state variables.
 (SWC-119)
-18. Try not to mutate function parameters.
+19. Try not to mutate function parameters.
-19. Is calculating a value on the fly cheaper than storing it?
+20. Is calculating a value on the fly cheaper than storing it?
-20. Are all state variables read from the correct contract (master vs. clone)?
+21. Are all state variables read from the correct contract (master vs. clone)?
-21. Are comparison operators used correctly (`>`, `<`, `>=`, `<=`), especially to prevent off-by-one errors?
+22. Are comparison operators used correctly (`>`, `<`, `>=`, `<=`), especially to prevent off-by-one errors?
-22. Are logical operators used correctly (`==`, `!=`, `&&`, `||`, `!`), especially to prevent off-by-one errors?
+23. Are logical operators used correctly (`==`, `!=`, `&&`, `||`, `!`), especially to prevent off-by-one errors?
-23. Always multiply before dividing, unless the multiplication could overflow.
+24. Always multiply before dividing, unless the multiplication could overflow.
-24. Are magic numbers replaced by a constant with an intuitive name?
+25. Are magic numbers replaced by a constant with an intuitive name?
-25. If the recipient of ETH had a fallback function that reverted, could it cause DoS?
+26. If the recipient of ETH had a fallback function that reverted, could it cause DoS?
 (SWC-113)
-26. Use SafeERC20 or check return values safely.
+27. Use SafeERC20 or check return values safely.
-27. Don't use `msg.value` if recursive `Delegate Calls` are possible (like if the contract inherits `Multicall`/`Batchable`).
+28. Don't use `msg.value` if recursive `Delegate Calls` are possible (like if the contract inherits `Multicall`/`Batchable`).
-28. Don't assume `msg.sender` is always a relevant user.
+29. Don't assume `msg.sender` is always a relevant user.
-29. Don't use `assert()` unless for fuzzing or formal verification.
+30. Don't use `assert()` unless for fuzzing or formal verification.
 (SWC-110)
-30. Don't use `tx.origin` for authorization.
+31. Don't use `tx.origin` for authorization.
 (SWC-115)
-31. Don't use `address.transfer()` or `address.send()`.
+32. Don't use `address.transfer()` or `address.send()`.
 Use `.call.value(...)("")` instead.
 As these were used to save from reentrancy attacks since using them gives a constant supply of 2300 gas.
 But they have a problem that if in future, during some hardfork the gas is decreased then this will lead to the failure of the transaction as if the fallback function is a little bit of gas consuming then this will cause the transaction to fail.
-32. It is also recommended to not use the transfer or send for transfering the native ETH while interacting with a smart contract.
+33. It is also recommended to not use the transfer or send for transfering the native ETH while interacting with a smart contract.
-33. Prefer using `safeTransferFrom`, `safeMint` for `ERC20` and `ERC721` tokens
+34. Prefer using `safeTransferFrom`, `safeMint` for `ERC20` and `ERC721` tokens
-34. When using low-level calls, ensure the contract exists before calling.
+35. When using low-level calls, ensure the contract exists before calling.
-35. When calling a function with many parameters, use the named argument syntax.
+36. When calling a function with many parameters, use the named argument syntax.
-36. Do not use assembly for create2.
+37. Do not use assembly for create2.
 Prefer the modern salted contract creation syntax.
-37. Do not use assembly to access chainId or contract code/size/hash.
+38. Do not use assembly to access chainId or contract code/size/hash.
 Prefer the modern Solidity syntax.
-38. Use the `delete` keyword when setting a variable to a zero value (`0`, `false`, `""`, etc).
+39. Use the `delete` keyword when setting a variable to a zero value (`0`, `false`, `""`, etc).
-39. Comment explanations wherever `unchecked` is used, along with an estimate of how much gas it saves (if relevant).
+40. Comment explanations wherever `unchecked` is used, along with an estimate of how much gas it saves (if relevant).
-40. Do not depend on Solidity's arithmetic operator precedence rules.
+41. Do not depend on Solidity's arithmetic operator precedence rules.
 In addition to the use of parentheses to override default operator precedence, parentheses should also be used to emphasise it.
-41. Expressions passed to logical/comparison operators (`&&`/`||`/`>=`/`==`/etc) should not have side-effects.
+42. Expressions passed to logical/comparison operators (`&&`/`||`/`>=`/`==`/etc) should not have side-effects.
-42. Wherever arithmetic operations are performed that could result in precision loss, ensure it benefits the right actors in the system, and document it with comments.
+43. Wherever arithmetic operations are performed that could result in precision loss, ensure it benefits the right actors in the system, and document it with comments.
-43. Document the reason why a reentrancy lock is necessary whenever it's used with an inline or `@dev` natspec comment.
+44. Document the reason why a reentrancy lock is necessary whenever it's used with an inline or `@dev` natspec comment.
-44. When fuzzing functions that only operate on specific numerical ranges use modulo to tighten the fuzzer's inputs (such as `x = x % 10000 + 1` to restrict from 1 to 10,000).
+45. When fuzzing functions that only operate on specific numerical ranges use modulo to tighten the fuzzer's inputs (such as `x = x % 10000 + 1` to restrict from 1 to 10,000).
-45. Use ternary expressions to simplify branching logic wherever possible.
+46. Use ternary expressions to simplify branching logic wherever possible.
-46. When operating on more than one address, ask yourself what happens if they're the same.
+47. When operating on more than one address, ask yourself what happens if they're the same.
-47. Can someone without spending other then gas fees change the state of the contract.
+48. Can someone without spending other then gas fees change the state of the contract.
-48. Always check the number of loop iterations should be bounded by a small finite number other wise the transaction will run out of gas.
+49. Always check the number of loop iterations should be bounded by a small finite number other wise the transaction will run out of gas.
-49. Always check for the return datatype of the called contract function.
+50. Always check for the return datatype of the called contract function.
 Example: in ERC20 implementations, the transfer functions are not consistent with             the value they return(some return the bool while others revert which can cause problems)
-50. You can always convert `bool` to `revert` by using `require` and `revert` to `bool` by using try/catch statement.
+51. You can always convert `bool` to `revert` by using `require` and `revert` to `bool` by using try/catch statement.
-51. Similar to the above, global `transfer` method reverts while the `send` gives the bool value which sometimes causes problems
+52. Similar to the above, global `transfer` method reverts while the `send` gives the bool value which sometimes causes problems
-52. Don't use `extcodesize` to gain the knowledge of whether the `msg.sender` is EOA as any contract calling the function while staying in the constructor can easily act as an EOA.
+53. Don't use `extcodesize` to gain the knowledge of whether the `msg.sender` is EOA as any contract calling the function while staying in the constructor can easily act as an EOA.
-53. Always try to be consistent with the interface contract otherwise the call will lead to the fallback.
+54. Always try to be consistent with the interface contract otherwise the call will lead to the fallback.
-54. Making a new owner is a crucial thing, so a new function to accept the ownership should be made so that the ownership don't go in the hands of some wrong person or a smart contract which can not do anything.
+55. Making a new owner is a crucial thing, so a new function to accept the ownership should be made so that the ownership don't go in the hands of some wrong person or a smart contract which can not do anything.
-55. In Solidity any address can be casted into specific contract, even if the contract at the address is not the one being casted.
+56. In Solidity any address can be casted into specific contract, even if the contract at the address is not the one being casted.
 This can be exploited to hide malicious code.
-56. Don't use `erecover` and `signature` to verify the user as these cause signature malleability.
+57. Don't use `erecover` and `signature` to verify the user as these cause signature malleability.
-57. delete every entry of the mapping before deleting the mapping itself, otherwise the getter function will still work by giving all the mapping values
+58. delete every entry of the mapping before deleting the mapping itself, otherwise the getter function will still work by giving all the mapping values
-58. Look out for signature replay attacks.
+59. Look out for signature replay attacks.
-59. Use underscores or constants for number literals for better readability and also for unexpected human error.
+60. Use underscores or constants for number literals for better readability and also for unexpected human error.
-60. Use bytes.concat() instead of abi.encodePacked(), since this is preferred since 0.8.4
+61. Use bytes.concat() instead of abi.encodePacked(), since this is preferred since 0.8.4
-61. Any inconsistency in formula for calculation may cause the loss of the funds and also minting additional funds,<br> example can be use of Math.min(a, b) which change suddenly when the condition changes.
+62. Any inconsistency in formula for calculation may cause the loss of the funds and also minting additional funds,<br> example can be use of Math.min(a, b) which change suddenly when the condition changes.
-62. Don't assume the implementations of ERC20, ERC721 tokens in their contracts, such as decimals, approve functions etc., coding using this assumption will lead to the casting errors
+63. Don't assume the implementations of ERC20, ERC721 tokens in their contracts, such as decimals, approve functions etc., coding using this assumption will lead to the casting errors
-63. Look for the statements that can be skipped and still takes to the same blockchain state, for example some external call without any return values, some non-relevant require statements.
+64. Look for the statements that can be skipped and still takes to the same blockchain state, for example some external call without any return values, some non-relevant require statements.
-64. Try to read all the ERC20 Implementations in scope as their definitions can be different from what is expected.
+65. Try to read all the ERC20 Implementations in scope as their definitions can be different from what is expected.
-65. `Round Up` should be done while taking the tokens in so that no one can be privileged while depositing a lower amount.
+66. `Round Up` should be done while taking the tokens in so that no one can be privileged while depositing a lower amount.
-66. `Round down` should be done while transfering tokens from protocol to user so that no user can get the same value while having lower deposit.
+67. `Round down` should be done while transfering tokens from protocol to user so that no user can get the same value while having lower deposit.
-67. Use `PULL` over `PUSH` while updating the state variables to mitigate the inclusion of blacklisted entities to become active.
+68. Use `PULL` over `PUSH` while updating the state variables to mitigate the inclusion of blacklisted entities to become active.
 This also uses gas only whenever necessary
-68. Try not to use the `percentage`, because it introduces the division and then rounding occurs.
+69. Try not to use the `percentage`, because it introduces the division and then rounding occurs.
 Also include a 100% cap while including a percentage.
-69. It is necessary to make the lines in constructor in proper order, this really affect the initial state of the protocol.
+70. It is necessary to make the lines in constructor in proper order, this really affect the initial state of the protocol.
 Example. a function called inside the constructor takes value of an uninitialized variable, hence will fail to give correct output.
-70. A good practice while dealing with nonReentrant modifier.
+71. A good practice while dealing with nonReentrant modifier.
 Try not to make the state variable public, instead make a public getter by yourself with a nonReentrant modifier.
-71. Some good practices to save some gas involve :
+72. Some good practices to save some gas involve :
     - using ++i instead of i++
     - using calldata to load the info instead of memory
     - not equating with boolean inside the if-else statement